 - Make certain you understand the bidding process:

 If you decide to bid on an upgrade, whether it be an airline or cruise cabin upgrade, it’s critical to read over all the terms of the program before you give it a try.
 These programs can be tricky — especially for passengers who aren’t computer-savvy.
 If you’re not sure of how to use the program, it’s probably best to give it a pass.

 - Understand the cost involved with upgrading using miles:

 Recently, we’ve received quite a few complaints from travelers who cashed in points and then got blindsided by the taxes and other charges tacked onto the cost.
 Keep in mind that some airports levy high additional fees.
-Sometimes these fees can add hundreds of dollars onto your “free ticket.”
+Sometimes these fees can add hundreds of dollars to your “free ticket.”
 All these fees are displayed before you click confirm, so make sure to go over the itemized cost beforehand.

 - Read your confirmation:

 No matter how you’ve landed your upgrade, it’s imperative to carefully read over the confirmation that you’ll receive.
 This document will give you all the information you need to know about your fare and the cost involved with the upgrade.
 Under no circumstances should you wait until after you’ve taken your journey to review what it cost.

 - Consider using a travel agent:

 A travel advisor can give you important guidance about upgrade possibilities on your ticket.
 So you may want to consider leaving the planning to a professional who can navigate an unfamiliar system for you.

 - Do not expect any refunds for a used upgrade: